20 Year Anniversary

 - Admission：Adults ￥500／College Students ￥400／High School and Junior High School Students, Over 65 ￥250

-About trial implementation of bag inspections in June 20, 2017
+About trial implementation of bag inspections on Tuesday, June 20, 2017

 The phrase “in the here and now” came to be questioned again and again in the Heisei era.
 After more than a quarter-century, this era has faced up to various difficult situations: social problems, economic crises, natural disasters.
 Various events that drastically changed our daily lives have taken place: the 1995 Kobe earthquake and Tokyo subway sarin attack, the 2001 terror incidents in America, the 2008 worldwide financial crisis, and the 2011 Great East Japan Earthquake, from which recovery efforts are still underway.